jfadams1963/IMDb_Gallery_Scrape/README.md

  This is modified from https://github.com/IvRogoz

- The bulk of this code is due to a lot work on the part of IvRogoz.
+ The bulk of this code is due to a lot of work on the part of IvRogoz.
 I and anyone who uses this code owes IvRogoz a big thanks.